Phoebe Bridgers: 2020–2022: Punisher

 On November 12, 2021, Bridgers appeared on Taylor Swift's second re-recorded album Red (Taylor's Version) on the track "Nothing New".
 The song debuted and peaked at No. 43 on the Billboard Hot 100, becoming Bridgers' highest-peaking entry on the chart.
 On November 30, she released a cover of "Day After Tomorrow" by Tom Waits, continuing her tradition of releasing a cover for the holidays.
 Proceeds from the release were donated to an organization supporting refugees and human trafficking victims in California.
-On December 15, 2021, Bridgers appeared on true crime comedy podcast, My Favorite murder, to discuss with the hosts her "hometown" crime story: the murder of 16-year-old Marissa Mathy-Zvaifler at the Sunshine Theater.
+On December 15, 2021, Bridgers appeared on true crime comedy podcast, My Favorite Murder, to discuss with the hosts her "hometown" crime story: the murder of 16-year-old Marissa Mathy-Zvaifler at the Sunshine Theater.

-On April 15, 2022, Bridgers released "Sidelines", a song featured on Conversations with Friends, a Hulu adaptation of Sally Rooney's novel with the same name.
-On July 8 of the same year she released a cover of the 1972 single "Goodbye to Love" by The Carpenters for the Minions: The Rise of Gru soundtrack, and on July 12 was announced to be featured on a song titled 'Stonecatchers' on Marcus Mumford's new solo album, Self-Titled.
+On April 15, 2022, Bridgers released "Sidelines", a song featured on Conversations with Friends, a Hulu adaptation of Sally Rooney's novel of the same name.
+On July 8 of the same year she released a cover of the 1972 single "Goodbye to Love" by The Carpenters for the Minions: The Rise of Gru soundtrack, and on July 12 was announced to be featured on a song titled 'Stonecatcher' on Marcus Mumford's new solo album, Self-Titled.
 In August 2022, it was announced that Bridgers would be starring in I Saw the TV Glow, an A24 horror film directed by Jane Schoenbrun and produced by Emma Stone and Dave McCary.

-Bridgers will be an opening act on multiple shows of the US leg of Taylor Swift's upcoming The Eras Tour.
-On November 18, 2022, she covered the Handsome Family’s song "So Much Wine" on her tradition of releasing a cover for the holidays, with proceeds from the single benefit the Los Angeles LGBT Center.
+Bridgers performed as an opening act on multiple shows of the US leg of Taylor Swift's The Eras Tour.
+On November 18, 2022, she covered the Handsome Family's song "So Much Wine" on her tradition of releasing a cover for the holidays, with proceeds from the single to benefit the Los Angeles LGBT Center.
 The song was provided with vocals from Andrew Bird, organist Ethan Gruska, guitarist Harrison Whitford and Bridgers' then-partner, actor Paul Mescal.
 On December 9, 2022, Bridgers appeared on the track "Ghost in the Machine" with SZA, on her second album SOS.
+The track would give her her first Grammy award, for Best Pop Duo/Group Performance.
 In the same month, she performed at two of Danny Elfman's concerts of The Nightmare Before Christmas soundtrack, taking the part of Sally.
-In January 2023, Boygenius reunited and announced their debut album The Record out March 31, and released singles "$20","True Blue", and "Emily I'm Sorry".
-In February 2023, Bridgers featured on "Adderall" by English post-punk band and Dead Oceans labelmate Shame, the third single from their third album Food for Worms.